Skip to main content

 Real Estate and Development, Graduate Certificate at a Glance

 The Graduate Certificate in Real Estate and Development requires completion of 15 credit hours (one core and four elective courses) of 6000- level courses in real estate finance and development.
-Transfer credits are not accepted into the Graduate Certificate in Real Estate Finance and Development program.
+Transfer credits are not accepted.

 On-Campus